imalberto/photonews/README.md

-This is the micro library that is used by the [photonews](http://github.com/imalberto/photonews) as shared infrastructure that is build on top of `modown` components.
+This is the micro library that is used by the [photonews](http://github.com/imalberto/photonews) as shared infrastructure that is build on top of [modown](https://npmjs.org/search?q=modown) components.

 ## Instructions

-    npm i -g grunt (skip if you have `grunt` already installed globally) npm i
-    grunt
-    node ./app.js
+From your application directory, edit your `package.json` with the following `dependencies`:

+    "photonews-lib": "git://github.com/imalberto/photonews-lib"

 ## Application Structure